michalwdowik/michalwdowik/README.md

 </p>

 <p align="center">
-I am a <b>Regular Frontend Developer</b> at <b>Nearshore Services Poland (NSP)</b>, specializing in <b>Angular, Spartacus, and SAP Commerce</b>.
-Since joining NSP in <b>October 2023</b>, I have been working on <b>enterprise-level e-commerce solutions</b> directly for SAP.
-My role focuses on building scalable, high-performance applications that integrate seamlessly with SAP systems.
-This experience has significantly deepened my expertise in <b>Angular/Spartacus</b> and large-scale commerce platforms.
+I am a Regular Frontend Developer at <b>Nearshore Services Poland (NSP)</b>, specializing in <b>Angular, Spartacus, and SAP Commerce</b>.
+Since joining NSP in <b>October 2023</b>, I have been working on enterprise-level e-commerce solutions directly for SAP.
+This experience has  deepened my expertise in <b>Angular/Spartacus</b> and large-scale commerce platforms.
 </p>

 <p align="center">